eugenius1/eugenius1.github.io/_drafts/commodities-crypto-decrypted.md

 Let's take these commodity types and see how they've performed historically.
 Below is how they've performed in percentage terms from 2008 to 2021.
-I've include gold, a classic commodity, as well as S&P 500 Index (SPX), a common benchmark for the stock market.
+I've include gold, a classic commodity, as well as S&P 500 Index (SPX), a common reference of the stock market.
 Prices of goods in the US inflated by around [28.5%](https://www.usinflationcalculator.com/) from 2008 to 2021.

 <div class="alert alert-info" role="alert">